How to forgive yourself when your boundaries hurt people.

 Daring to set boundaries is about having the courage to love ourselves even when we risk disappointing others. — Brené Brown

 One of the hardest truths I’ve had to accept is that sometimes, your (necessary) boundaries hurt people.
 People you care about.
-And that can be painful and earth-shaking.

 You’ll know the feeling if you’ve broken up with someone who was still in love with you, and felt the guilt and pain of their heartbreak.

-You’ll know it if you’ve asked your family members for space, distance, or time, and sensed their deep sadness and sense of betrayal.
+You’ll know it if you’ve asked your family members for space, distance, or time, and sensed their sadness and sense of betrayal.

-You’ll know it you’ve needed to step away from commitments for your health and witnessed others’ disappointment and frustration.
+You’ll know it you’ve needed to step away from commitments for your health, and witnessed others’ disappointment and frustration.

 My Story